 In addition to developing an individual approach to art making, participants will get an introduction to a selection of artists, including a guest faculty member, and slide presentations of their professional practice.
 These practices provide an immersive and well-rounded understanding of the breadth and depth of the profession.
-The class will also take at least one field trip to the Everson Museum of Art.
+The class will also take at least one field trip off campus.

 At the end of this two-week session, students will collaborate in curating a group exhibition in the Sarah A. Coyne Gallery of Art in ComArt, and participate in a group critique enabling an experience in the foundation of critical dialogue.
 Students that successfully complete this course for one-credit can apply the credit toward their BFA degree in the School of Art at Syracuse University.